RamiKrispin/awesome-ds-setting/README.md

 <img src="images/app_unactive.png" width="60%" align="center"/></a>

-To launch the server click on the `start` button:
+To launch the server, click on the `start` button:

 <img src="images/app_active.png" width="60%" align="center"/></a>

 By default, the server will create three databases - `postgres`, `YOUR_USER_NAME`, and `template1`.
-You can add additional server (or remove) by clicking the `+` or `-` symbols on the left botton.
+You can add an additional servers (or remove them) by clicking the `+` or `-` symbols on the left button.

-To run Postgres from the terminal you will have to set define the path of the app on your `zshrc` file (on mac) by adding the following line:
+To run Postgres from the terminal, you will have to define the path of the app on your `zshrc` file (on Mac) by adding the following line:

 ``` zsh
 export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/14/bin/